 Tip: You can drag the file into the project from Windows Explorer, and drop it on the project name to add it directly to the project.

-- 3. To verify that the correct Adis configuration is selected: - a) Using an Enterprise Developer command prompt, navigate to the project directory (that is, the directory containing ADISCTRL). - b) Enter ADISCF.
+- 3. To select the correct Adis configuration: - a) Using an Enterprise Developer command prompt, navigate to the project directory (that is, the directory containing ADISCTRL). - b) Enter ADISCF.

 The adiscf.exe window appears.